alvachien/learning-notes/spring-tutorial/first-example/README.md

 # About

-Spring based project without annoation but XML.
+First-Spring based project without annoation but XML.

 # How to run